Geutzzu/FurnitureStoresExtraction/README.md

 get data and prepare it for training / fine-tuning a model for NER.
 The one and only approach you will find is to manually annotate the data.
 Now, the problem with this is that I totally refused to manually annotate data.
 It felt like low-level work that, for sure, could be automated.
-Even manually labeling 100 examples felt like a waste of time for me and for little result since 100 labeled examples are probably not enough for such a complex task.
+Even manually labeling 100 examples felt like a waste of time for me.

 Now, having said that, gathering data in an automated way that is coherent for a complex task like NER is very difficult.
 Conceptually, building an algorithm that can provide the dataset for your model would entail that you actually don't need the model in the first place.

-One of my initial conclusions was that I needed to make the most out the data I had.
+One of my initial conclusions was that I needed to make the most out of the data I had.
 I had a dataset of 705 furniture store links given for this task (in the `furniture stores pages.csv` file).
 It would have been a total waste not to search for products on all the pages of a given website.
-So this lead me into a rabbit hole of learning about web scraping and how I can get the most product links effectively and efficiently from any given website.
+So, this lead me into a rabbit hole of learning about web scraping and how I can get the most product links effectively and efficiently from any given website.